aprilxyc/coding-interview-practice/README.md

 (https://leetcode.com/problems/split-a-string-in-balanced-strings/discuss/403836/C%2B%2BJavaPython-Easy-Solution)
 - Much more effective to go through a list with conditions via list comprehensions!!!!
 - If it's not a balanced BST, chances are your base case won't be 'if root.left is None and root.right is None'.
 For unbalanced ones, you usually use 'if root.left' or 'if root.right'
+- When you are manipulating something, make sure you save an ORIGINAL COPY OF IT for later if you need it.
+E.g. when I always do N //=10 and then check whether it works but it doesn't because
+N is now zero (example q: https://leetcode.com/problems/armstrong-number/submissions/)

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.